Tuesday, December 25, 2012

 *14. I will give the reason for all these divisions, not in the style of the Ancients, but according to the knowledge of the Cabalists.

-I stop for a few comments.
+We have reached the end of p.
+14, and I stop to make a few comments.
 On no. 17, I read a semicolon after "D.A.C.B." and before "on".
 Otherwise I don't know how to understand this paragraph.

 In a post on Aeclectic (http://tarotforum.net/showpost.php?p=3235242&postcount=14), "Kwaw" (Steve Mangan) gave an excellent explanation of the reasons for "absolute necessity".
 My choice, "superior force", is the Wikipedia article's translation of the original Latin phrase vis major.
 The problem with "absolute necessity", I think, is that it doesn't admit of more or less, and Etteilla says that when the card is reversed, the "force majeur" is less.
 But he doesn't mean "weakness", at least not in this book--just less of the superior force.
 Hence my choice of words.